 115.34 (d): The facility has three trained investigators.
 The agency maintains documentation that investigators have received specialized training on conducting sexual abuse investigations in confinement settings.
 Upon completion of the training, investigators receive a certificate of completion.
 In review of investigators' training files, investigators have completed this specialized training, as well as general training provided to all employees and documentation is maintained by the facility.
-In the interview of the facility investigators, they confirmed receiving specialized training and general PREA education provided to all employees and were able to confirm the topics included in the specialized training they received.
-At the time of the audit, Val Verde had three trained investigators.
+In the interview with the facility investigators, they confirmed receiving specialized training and general PREA education provided to all employees and were able to confirm the topics included in the specialized training they received.